This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Remove from the heat.
+• Remove from the heat.
 Stir in the mushrooms, broccoli, and rice.
 Add half of the cheese and stir to mix throughout.
 Taste and add salt and pepper, as needed.
 Top with the remaining cheese and sprinkle with the toasted bread crumbs.
 Bake until lightly browned and bubbly, about 18-22 minutes.
-Serve warm.
+Sprinkle with parsley and serve warm.

 Nutrition